 This sounds an awful lot like her debut, Big Science, of thirty years ago.
 I wish it sounded newer.
 I like her politics, but the music isn’t quite as creative as something Exlcaim! claims is the best avant garde album of the year should be.

-I don’t know John Legend and I’m barely aware of The Roots.
-Read the rest of the review.
+I don’t know John Legend and I’m barely aware of the Roots.
+And I only know one of the originals.
+But I’m reasonably impressed.

 From the opening notes of “The Sweet Part of the City” it’s pretty clear that this band has finally overcome their Springsteen odour.
 Sure, Finn is still an extremely Sprinsteenian songwriter, but the rest of the band no longer sounds like a louder E-Street band minus the sax.
 (I’d blame that on the departed keyboard player but I know this had already happened on the previous album.)